FOREX-Dollar stronger across the board, hits 11-mth high vs yen

 “We are getting to a point where people will be looking for a trigger to take profits on this rise.
 There aren’t many scheduled events that could prop it further, while risks -- most notably elevated oil prices -- loom large.”

-But investors said that a pullback in the dollar would likely be limited to the mid-82 area with the previous high of 82.65 lending support.
-Longer term, they were mostly bullish, with Barclays Capital raising its three month target to 88 yen.
+Traders said that a pullback in the dollar would be limited to the mid-82 area with the previous high of 82.65 lending support.

-The U.S. unit gained also against all other currencies, with its index hitting a 7-1/2-week high of 80.42.
+The U.S. currency gained against all major currencies, with its index just a tad below the 7-week high of 80.32.

 Hot on the heels of Friday’s encouraging U.S. jobs report, a strong 1.1 percent rise in retail sales provided fresh evidence of improvement in the world’s largest economy.